 (b) Determination that the complaint is trivial and that no further action be taken

 (c) Proposal of a resolution to the complaint.
-The proposal shall indicate whether the Dean/Chief Operating Officer regards this offer as final or whether he/she is willing to undertake a further investigation as provided for under paragraph (d) below should the student be unwilling to accept the proposed resolution.
+The proposal shall indicate whether the Pro-Vice-Chancellor /Chief Operating Officer regards this offer as final or whether he/she is willing to undertake a further investigation as provided for under paragraph (d) below should the student be unwilling to accept the proposed resolution.

 (d) Determination that the matter be investigated further within the next 30 working days if possible.
-At the conclusion of the investigation the Dean or Chief Operating Officer shall either:
+At the conclusion of the investigation the Pro-Vice-Chancellor or Chief Operating Officer shall either:

 (i) propose a resolution to the complaint, or